 Another treatment option has been experiencing increased dedication recently.
-It is peaCURE, an anti-inflammatory and pain relieving dietary supplement which has only one ingredient – palmitoylethanolamide.
+It is peaCURE, an anti-inflammatory and pain relieving medical food which has only one ingredient – palmitoylethanolamide.
 It is an endogenous substance used to relieve inflammation and bring cells back to their natural healthy state.
 Aside from the anti-inflammatory and pain relieving properties, peaCURE also has two more advantages over regular painkillers and corticosteroids.

 First of all, it is completely devoid of side effects.
 It is completely safe for anyone.
 There is no possibility of overdose and no habituation.
 The latter means that, unlike most painkillers, prolonged usage of peaCURE will not bring a reduction in efficacy due to the fact that our bodies become accustomed to the substance.
 Quite the opposite, the prolonged usage will increase efficacy, since more peaCURE will be present in the body.

 Secondly, peaCURE works well with any other medicine.
 There are no negative interactions.
 This is a major advantage, since peaCURE does take some time to build up inside the body.
 This buildup period lasts between a few days and about three months, which means that other anti-inflammatory and painkilling options are necessary.
 However, the mentioned lack of negative interactions between peaCURE and other medicines means that you can take them together until the levels of peaCURE build up inside the body and take over the battle against inflammation.